MAIF/thoth/thoth-documentation/src/main/paradox/technical-considerations.md

 * The java `CompletionStage` is used for async call but there is wrappers that exposes `Mono` for spring integration.

-* The reactive stream `Publisher` is used for stream processing and akka `Source` and spring `Flux` can be used in modules.
+* The reactive stream `Publisher` is used for stream processing and pekko `Source` and spring `Flux` can be used in modules.

 * The vavr `Either` is used to handle business errors.
 The idea is to have three channels:
     * it's ok: `CompletionStage(Right("Result"))`